-- 11-1 POLICY Annually, the appointing authority will evaluate the performance of each department head within the Town of Sharon.
-This evaluation will be among the criteria used to determine annual compensation for department heads. - 11-2 PROCEDURE The specific procedure for evaluating the performance of department heads will be established by the appointing authority.
+11-1 POLICY - Annually, the appointing authority will evaluate the performance of each executive level positiondepartment head within the Town of Sharon.
+This evaluation will be among the criteria used to determine annual compensation for all executive level positionsdepartment heads.

+11-2 PROCEDURE - The specific procedure for evaluating the performance of department heads employees will be established by the appointing authority.